Introduction Trajectory Calculations

 Displaying the Trajectory

-Unity's LineRenderer component is the standard way to draw a 3D polyline in the scene view and during gameplay.
+Unity's LineRenderer component is the standard way to draw a 3D polyline in the scene.
 Once you have your array of trajectory points, displaying them is a few lines of code.

 using UnityEngine;